openradx/adit/README.md

 # TODO list

--   Make explorer more DicomWeb conform
--   Fix explorer_url templatetag
--   ConnectionError on invalid dicom explorer query
+-   Use LRU cache for dicom explorer / collector
--   test all serializers (see test_parsers)
--   test all views (as integration tests using real Orthanc)
--   improve tests of transferutil
+-   Auto refresh pages of in progress jobs
+-   Continuous Mode
 -   should we really save log to task this way
 -   Allow to pause a job (Status.PAUSED)
 -   Better scheduler (with day in week and times)